 A Bayesian framework to model fitting and parameter estimation involves defining a joint probability distribution over all observable and unobservable quantities in a statistical model that aligns with expert beliefs about the data generating process (Gelman et al. 2017).
-A dynamic GAM is naturally viewed from a Bayesian perspective, where prior beliefs about the nonlinearity of a function can be elicited to inform the complexity and penalisation of the smooth (Wood 2013, Miller 2019, Pedersen et al. 2019) while accounting for possible unobserved temporal dependence in line with the expectation that time series evolve as serially autocorrelated dynamic processes (Hyndman and Athanasopoulos 2018).
-In its basic form, the dynamic GAM is written as:
+A DGAM is naturally viewed from a Bayesian perspective, where prior beliefs about the nonlinearity of a function can be elicited to inform the complexity and penalisation of the smooth (Wood 2013, Miller 2019, Pedersen et al. 2019) while accounting for possible unobserved temporal dependence in line with the expectation that time series evolve as serially autocorrelated dynamic processes (Hyndman and Athanasopoulos 2018).
+In its basic form, the DGAM for a discrete integer-valued time series is written as:

 EYt=g-1β0+ i=1Isi,t(xi,t) +zt eq.
 2